-In order to claim the Location Offset as a tax rebate, you must be issued with a certificate by the Minister.
+In order to claim the Location Offset as a tax rebate, you must be issued with a certificate by the Minister or the Minister's delegate.
 A certificate will be issued if the production meets the requirements set out in Division 376 of the ITAA97.